 Why did he choose the name Leo XIV?

-He chose the name in homage to Pope Leo XIII, who wrote the landmark 1891 encyclical Rerum Novarum on workers’ rights.
-The current Leo XIV has signalled a new social encyclical — likely focused on artificial intelligence — is coming in the same tradition.
+He chose the name in homage to Pope Leo XIII (1810–1903), who wrote the landmark 1891 encyclical Rerum Novarum on workers’ rights and founded modern Catholic social teaching.
+Leo XIV has explicitly positioned his AI encyclical Magnifica Humanitas as the modern successor to that document.

 What is the dispute between Pope Leo XIV and Donald Trump?